apache/pulsar-site/docs/client-libraries-producers.md

 ## Configure messages

-There are various properties of Pulsar's messages that we can set.
-The values of these properties will be stored in the metadata of the message.
+You can set various properties of Pulsar's messages.
+The values of these properties are stored in the metadata of a message.

 ````mdx-code-block
 <Tabs groupId="lang-choice"